fatihsomer/Cloud-Tech-Bootcamp/2-AWS Services/Day_6/Tasks/Task2.md

 _**Task #2 - 18.08.2024**_

-You are now connected to the ubuntu server via **SSH**
+You are now connected to the ubuntu server via **ssh**

-- Let's be super user first
+✅ Let's be super user first

 sudo su

 ![0_super_user](https://github.com/user-attachments/assets/95c89662-8d9b-4366-aac4-a74995836582)

-- To add a Linux user, type the following adduser command and press enter, type your new password twice then press enter for others
+✅ To add a Linux user, type the following adduser command and press enter, type your new password twice then press enter for others

-- create below users consisting of family members
+✅ create below users consisting of family members

 sudo adduser nuran